The 10 Best Places to Live in Maine for Families

 Maine’s communities boast some impressive attributes as well.
 They are considered some of the safest in the United States and have pretty good schools, despite not being particularly well-known for education.
 The New England area generally tends to be a pretty desirable place to live.
 Still, Maine’s cost of living is relatively affordable for the region, despite being a bit higher than the national average.

 With such a diverse landscape and so many beautiful towns to settle down, Maine is a terrific place for families looking to put down roots.
 We looked at multiple factors, including safety, education, things to do, and cost of living.
 We put together this list of the ten best places to live in Maine for families.
-Here are the top 10 best places to live in Maine in 2023.
+Here are the top 10 best places to live in Maine.

 1. Bar Harbor – Hancock County